 Neil Spring’s debut novel, The Ghost Hunters, centres around Harry Price’s investigation at Borley Rectory, a story narrated by his fictional assistant Sarah Grey.
 Spring’s story brilliantly brings together fact and fiction in an enthralling ghost story of revenge, deception, love and hope.

 The Brown Lady

-Nothing was really distinguishable at the time, just an amorphous shape, but when the pair were developing the plates later, they noticed the image you see above.
-The photograph was published in Country Life on 26th December 1936 and in the December issue of Life Magazine.
+Nothing was really distinguishable at the time, just an amorphous shape descending the stairs but when the pair were developing the plates later, they noticed the image you see above.
+The photograph was published in Country Life Magazine on 26th December 1936 and in the December issue of Life Magazine.
 Attempts to prove it a fake have failed, it remains one of the most intriguing ghost photographs ever taken.

-The Earth's population is approximately 7 billion, so that would mean there are approximately 210billion ghosts happily, or unhappily, haunting the planet.
+The Earth's population is approximately 7 billion, so there is potential for 210 billion ghosts happily, or unhappily haunting the planet.
 If Mr. Clarke’s statistics are to be believed, then you would think that we would be falling over phantoms at every turn.
-The explanation offered by mediums and spiritualists as to why this is not so, is evidently quite simple, we, the uninitiated are not ’tuned-in’ with the spirit plain.
+The explanation offered by mediums and spiritualists as to why this is not so, is evidently quite simple, we, the uninitiated are not ’tuned-in’ to the spirit plain.

 So what is a ghost?
 I suppose if you were to ask most people, they would probably describe a ghost as a disembodied spirit, cursed for eternity to wonder aimlessly through dark and musty corridors of some spooky old mansion or the like.
 This may indeed be true, in fact many sightings have been reported in such places.